 6. The Handmaid’s Tale

 The Handmaid’s Tale was first published in 1985 and took place in a dystopian society where nearly all women have become infertile.
-So the few that can still have babies are rounded up, brainwashed, and assigned to powerful men in a distorted attempt to restore the human race.
+So, the few who can still have babies are rounded up, brainwashed, and assigned to powerful men in a distorted attempt to restore the human race.
 The story follows one of these women, Offred, as she becomes the handmaid of the commander.
 The Handmaid’s Tale checks many boxes in our dystopian bags, such as government control, environmental destruction, survival, and loss of individualism.

-This is my number favorite dystopian fiction for many reasons.
+This is my number one favorite dystopian fiction for many reasons.
 Firstly, it’s flawlessly written.
 Secondly, it deals with many real-world issues, such as the fact that many Western countries face declining birth rates and aging populations.
 Oppression of women and religion’s involvement in that society is a patriarchal stereotype.

 I was also captured by how Atwood created the dystopian Society by mixing arguably the worst aspects of many institutions.
 Like Brave New World, it takes government-controlled markets and secret police, typical in communist societies, indoctrination and restricting education from organized religion and brutal caste systems from fascism.
 So, it’s a fantastic read for classic readers.